THIS PROGRAM IS NOW CLOSED FOR SUMMER 2020.

 - Demonstrate the ability to read, write, discuss and code confidently.

 - Understand how to code in teams, collaborate with others and manage source code.

 Learn more about Learn to Code:

 3-week Session II: July 20 – August 7, 2020

 Live (Synchronous) Session Times: MTWThF, 1:00pm – 2:30pm EST or MTWThF, 3:00pm – 4:30pm EST

 Grading System: Pass/Fail

-Students must be a minimum of 15 years of age by the orientation and move-in date.
+Students must be of rising high school sophomore, junior, or senior status – or a 2020 high school graduate.
 For full Summer College admission requirements, view the Admissions Overview and Eligibility page.

 Required Materials and Supplies

 - A laptop or desktop computer with webcam is required by students taking this course